FlowCloud/climate-control-demo/README.md

-# climate Control Demo
+# Climate Control Demo

-Climate control demo system using Wi-Fire boards & Creator Ci20 and PC based application for configuration and displaying the temperature & humidity graphs.
+A climate control demo system using Wi-Fire boards, a Creator Ci20 and PC based applications for administration and display of  temperature & humidity readings.

-Hardware requirements:
+#### Hardware requirements:

 1. Creator Ci20 - The 'controller' block runs on a Creator Ci20